martin-ger/esp_wifi_repeater/README.md

 The source tree includes a binary version of the liblwip_open plus the required additional includes from my fork of esp-open-lwip and a binary of the rboot tool. *No additional install action is required for that.* Only if you don't want to use the precompiled library, checkout the sources from https://github.com/martin-ger/esp-open-lwip .
 Use it to replace the directory "esp-open-lwip" in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk directory.
 This will compile a liblwip_open.a that contains the NAT-features.
 Replace liblwip_open_napt.a with that binary.
 Also you might build the "rboot.bin" binary from https://github.com/raburton/rboot and replace it in the root directory of the project.

+*Update*: if you read somewhere in the web install instructions using "0x10000.bin" - due to OTA this has been changed to "0x02000.bin" now!

 If you want to use the complete precompiled firmware binaries you can flash them with "esptool.py --port /dev/ttyUSB0 write_flash -fs 4MB -ff 80m -fm dio 0x00000 firmware/0x00000.bin 0x02000 firmware/0x02000.bin" (use -fs 1MB for an ESP-01).
 For the esp8285 you must use -fs 1MB and -fm dout.

 On Windows you can flash it using the "ESP8266 Download Tool" available at https://espressif.com/en/support/download/other-tools.
 Download the two files 0x00000.bin and 0x02000.bin from the firmware directory.
 For a generic ESP12, a NodeMCU or a Wemos D1 use the following settings (for an ESP-01 change FLASH SIZE to "8Mbit"):